 For a list of recommended hotels near the beach and Kemptown gay village, visit our Gay Brighton Hotels page.

-The British Airways i360 – A brand new 162-meter observation tower on the seafront of Brighton.
-A huge donut shaped glass enclosed platform lifts you 140 meters.
+The British Airways i360 – A brand new 162-metre observation tower on the seafront of Brighton.
+A huge donut shaped glass enclosed platform lifts you 140 metres.
 Spectacular views of Brighton and the south coast.
 Highly recommended.

 Brighton Beach – Miles of pebble beach, from the nudist beach at the far Eastern end of town (the little Volks railway will save some of the walk) all the way to Hove in the West.
-Running all along the entire beach front is a well maintained series of paths, board walks and cycle lanes, with many landscaped areas, bars and cafes dotted all along – perfect for seaside walks at any time of the year.
+Running all along the entire beach front is a well maintained series of paths, board walks and cycle lanes, with many landscaped areas, bars and cafes dotted all along.
+The coast is perfect for seaside walks at any time of the year.

 Brighton Royal Pavilion – This Brighton landmark was commissioned as a Royal Palace by the Prince Regent (later King George IV) and designed by John Nash, between 1815 and 1823.
 With Indian and Chinese influences, it has a quirky and uniquely English eccentric appeal and is well worth a visit.

 The Lanes – This maze of tiny lanes close to the seafront is a famous Brighton attraction, and is home to many jewellery and craft stores together with small cafes and restaurants.